There are things savvy homeowners can do that will improve their plumbing, and keep the need for commercial plumbing professionals to a minimum.

 - Check often to make sure the pump is plugged in.

 - Test the sump pump every few months.
-Pour water into the pump basin until the float rises, and take note whether or not the pump starts.
+Pour water into the pump basin until the float rises, and take note of whether or not the pump starts.

 If it turns out the sump pump needs replacing, don’t settle on the cheapest model.
 It’s worth spending a little extra to get a quality pump.